A Guide to Making an Eco-Friendly DIY Face Mask at Home

 First of all, these DIY instructions are not going to be for medical-grade N95 face masks.
 But they adhere to the guidelines in the CDC website on the use of cloth face coverings to help slow the spread of COVID-19.

-Secondly, you won’t need to have the skills of a professional tailor.
-And if you don’t have a sewing machine, we’ll give you some simple information on what you can do instead in the next section.
+Secondly, you won’t need to have the skills of a professional tailor or a sewing machine for that matter.
+We’ll give you some simple information on what you can do instead in the next section.

-OK, here’s our tutorial for a DIY face mask with filter.
+OK, here’s our tutorial for a DIY mask with filter.
 Let’s start with what you need.

 Cut the chosen fabric materials into 6x9 inch rectangles.
 This includes the flannel, as this will become the middle layer that will act as the filter.